hydroflux/abstractor-ws/BACKLOG.md

 #### Invalid To Do

-- Integrate appropriate functions from other scripts into the more generalized 'invalid' script, which has replaced the 'bad_search' script
+- [ ] Integrate appropriate functions from other scripts into the more generalized 'invalid' script, which has replaced the 'bad_search' script
+- [ ] Create sub-functions for recording 'invalid' or 'bad' values which can be extrapolated to all working engine scripts

 ### County Programs To Do